BorgwardtLab/PyChange/README.md

 ## Remarks

 Be carful:
-- For the non-default methods, `r` and the desired package needs to be installed.
+- `r` and the desired package needs to be installed.
 - `E-Divise` is slow.
 - The Bayesian methods return posterior probabilities for each point being a changepoint.
-- All methdos other than `MaChaMP` depend on parameters, which are set to the settings suggested in the documentation.
+- All methdos other are set to the settings suggested in repective the documentation.

 ## Any questions?